zacharybalck/zacharybalck/README.md

 - 👋 Hi, I’m @zacharybalck
 - 👀 I’m interested in learning container orchestration
 - 🌱 I’m currently learning Kubernetes
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on small scale orchestration projects
-- 📫 How to reach me ...
+- 📫 How to reach me https://twitter.com/onceyougobalck

 <!---
 zacharybalck/zacharybalck is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.